 - 4. There are three key references to revisions within the Code of Practice for Statistics: - a.
 Principle T3: Orderly release, practice 9 requires producers of official statistics to release scheduled revisions or unscheduled corrections to the statistics and data as soon as practicable.
 Any changes should be handled transparently, in line with a published policy. - b.
 Principle Q2: Sound methods, practice 5 requires producers of official statistics to provide users with advance notice about changes to methods, explaining why the changes are being made. - c.
 Principle Q3: Assured quality, practice 4 requires producers of official statistics to explain any scheduled revisions, or unscheduled corrections that result from errors, alongside the statistics, being clear on the scale, nature, cause and impact. - 5.
 The full Code of Practice is available on the UK Statistics Authority website.

-1 Code of Practice for Statistics: Ensuring official statistics serve the public (February 2018) UK Statistics Authority and Office for Statistics Regulation - available at: https://www.statisticsauthority.gov.uk/code-of-practice/
+&lt;sup>1 Code of Practice for Statistics: Ensuring official statistics serve the public (Edition 2.1 Code revised 05 May 2022) UK Statistics Authority and Office for Statistics Regulation - available at: www.code.statisticsauthority.gov.uk

 Policy summary